ONSdigital/sdg-indicators/_pages/about.md

 ## ONS' role in the SDGs
 The [Office For National Statistics](https://www.ons.gov.uk/) (ONS) is the UK’s largest independent producer of official statistics and its recognised National Statistical Institute (NSI).

 In this role, we are coordinating and reporting on the global SDG indicators for the UK.
-Fulfilling the mandate placed on all countries by the United Nations General Assembly.
+This fulfils the mandate placed on all countries by the United Nations General Assembly.

 As one of the world leaders in providing data for the SDG indicators our aims include: